Big Church Festival

-The Big Church Festival, formally known as Big Church Day Out, is a Christian non-profit music festival created by Tim Jupp, a founding member of Delirious?, taking place in Wiston, West Sussex, England, known for its contemporary Christian music.
+The Big Church Festival, formerly known as Big Church Day Out, is a Christian non-profit music festival created by Tim Jupp, a founding member of Delirious?, taking place in Wiston, West Sussex, England, known for its contemporary Christian music.
 The festival has different genres of music, such as Christian rock, contemporary worship music, gospel, and Christian rap.

 History

 In 2009, the festival started as "Big Church Day Out", intending to present for one day, but it was extended to three days in Sussex in 2010, with an additional day in the Midlands version of the festival.
 The 2009 festival had 15,000 attendees, which increased in 2010 to 25,000.
 In 2011, the length of the festival was reduced to two days, and the number of attendees decreased to 20,000.
 Since 2012, attendance has returned over 25,000 people each year at the BCDO South festival in West Sussex.
 After two consecutive years of the festival being cancelled due to the COVID-19 pandemic, the festival returned in 2022 under the name 'Big Church Festival', with an expanded site and 40,000 attendees.
-2025 is scheduled for the August Bank Holiday, with 35,000 attendees over the weekend.
+In 2025 it took place during the August Bank Holiday, with 35,000 attendees over the weekend.

+On Friday 28 August 2026, a wooden archway portal sign and its metal supports failed, possibly due to high winds.
+A 41-year-old man named Robert Guaco died and at least 7 people were injured, with emergency services being called to the festival site.
+Out of respect and as a result of safety fears, the festival closed early.